|Founded||Founded c. 1973 in or near Marshall Square (South Lawndale)|

-These young Deuces were making a name for themselves and for the whole Morgan Deuce organization when these young Cullerton Deuces managed to absorb a party crew called the “TNT Boys” who were known to be tough brawlers and a larger outfit making them desired by the Deuces to join their ranks.
+These young Deuces were making a name even more for themselves when these young Cullerton Deuces managed to absorb a party crew called the “TNT Boys” who were known to be tough brawlers and a larger outfit making them desired by the Deuces to join their ranks.
 “Bad Boy,” the leader of the TNT Boys made the decision for his crew to join the Deuces after problems with the Satan Disciples became a major issue.
-The absorption of the TNT Boys caused the Deuce’s turf to expand from California Ave to Rockwell Street and 19th Street down to Cermak Road.
-The Deuces then had a nice section at 21st and Washtenaw.
+The absorption of the TNT Boys caused the Deuce’s turf to expand from California Ave to Rockwell Street and 19th Street down to Cermak Road but mainly at 21st and Washtenaw.
 At the edge of their territory were the Two Two Boys at Cermak and California which the Deuces tried to claim that corner as their own as well this resulted in a bloody gang war in the 1980s between the two gangs.

 In the year 1992, the cousin gang to the Cullerton Deuces the Insane Deuces flipped alliances joining the Folk Nation which caused a riff between both Deuce organizations, some even say there was a war, however, both gangs were on opposite sides of the city, for two years these hard feelings were felt until events went down in 1994 that brought the two back close together.
 The truth is there was no war just hard feelings during these two years.